Your jargon and maths free introduction to astrophysics

 [image: the Crab Nebula as seen by the Hubble Space Telescope]

-Part 3 – The Milky Way
+Part 3: The Milky Way

 [image: artist’s impression of the Milky Way – NASA]

-Key topic: measuring cosmic distances
+Key topics: different types of galaxies & measuring cosmic distances

 [image: colliding galaxies courtesy of NASA]